This pretty Christmas sticky bun wreath is perfect for when you need something special for Christmas morning or as a brunch table highlight.

 - 1/2 cup lukewarm water

-- 3 tsp instant or active dry yeast
+- 3 teaspoon instant or active dry yeast

 For the sticky syrup:

-- Scald the milk.
+- Scald the milk (see Notes below for how to).
 Pour it into a large bowl or the bowl of a stand mixer fitted with a kneading hook, together with the 1/3 cup of white sugar, the salt, butter and the first 1/2 cup water.
 Stir until the butter melts.
 Cool to lukewarm.

 - Meanwhile, dissolve the 1 tsp sugar in the lukewarm water.
 Sprinkle the yeast over the water and let sit for 10 minutes, then stir briskly and add to the cooled to lukewarm milk mixture.
 Beat in 2 1/2 cups of the flour, then gradually add enough of the remaining flour to make a soft dough.
 Knead in a mixer with the kneading hook, or turn the dough onto a floured board and knead for 10 minutes, or until the dough is smooth and elastic.
 Shape into a ball.